-Kendall Jenner Sports A Makeup-Free Look In New Instagram Video But Followers Are Not Happy
+Kendall Jenner Sports A Makeup-Free Look In New Instagram Video, But Followers Are Not Happy

 While her legions of ardent admirers, per usual, couldn’t contain their excitement and wrote that Kendall is a “true goddess” and the “most beautiful woman in the world,” others expressed their surprise and disapproval in relation to the quality of her video.

-One astonished follower commented that he wishes to have a life wherein she is paid more than $200,000 for making a video which literally adds no value to the product – as it doesn’t even show the name.
+One astonished follower commented that he wishes to have a life where she is paid more than $200,000 for making a video which literally adds no value to the product – as it doesn’t even show the name.
 Another follower criticized the quality of the video and wrote the following.

 “Imagine being so famous that this is all you need to do for an ad.”